 People with a pre-systemic worldview have embraced some aspects of the systemic worldview, but their Newtonian-Cartesian worldview still runs the show.

 Some people operating under a pre-systemic worldview cannot entertain the possibility of constructing their reality differently.
-Some condemn evolutionary models such as the one I presented earlier, believing them to be anti-egalitarian.
+Some pour scorn on developmental models such as the one I presented earlier, believing them to be anti-egalitarian.

 Others mistakenly believe they have upgraded to a systemic worldview already.
-In his book Feeling and Personhood — Psychology in Another Key, John Heron, a prominent figure in the field of humanistic psychology, wrote:
+In his book Feeling and Personhood — Psychology in Another Key, John Heron, a prominent figure in the field of humanistic psychology until his death in 2022, wrote:

 By the end of the seventeenth century a significant minority were already well established in the Newtonian-Cartesian belief system in the world of essence; but in the world of appearance most ordinary people were almost certainly still seeing the High Street, the sun, moon and stars in terms of the Aristotelio-medieval world-view.